rotationalio/rotational.io/content/en/ensign/index.md

 {{% /usecase %}}

-{{< figure src="/img/ensign/cdc_use_case.png" alt="A high-level illustration of how to transform a static data source into a time-series dataset to be used for machine learning and real-time analytics." >}}
+{{< widefigure src="/img/ensign/cdc_use_case.png" alt="A high-level illustration of how to transform a static data source into a time-series dataset to be used for machine learning and real-time analytics." >}}

 {{< /usecase-double >}}